The Grasmere Gingerbread Shop

 If you’re new to walking in the Lake District, or simply want to embark on a short walk which will still blow away those cobwebs and make you feel invigorated, Helm Crag is the perfect place to start.
 Easily accessible from Grasmere on foot, it’s a must try for those wanting to get a better view of the landscape, or set themselves a short walking challenge while in the area.

-While the route is quite short (3.5 miles), it does get quite steep, so being steady on your feet is an absolute must for tackling this walk.
+While the route is relatively short (3.5 miles), it does get quite steep, so being steady on your feet is an absolute must for tackling this walk.
 It should only take a few hours to reach the summit, where you will be greeted with a complete view over Grasmere.
 The true summit is known as the Howitzer, which is an incredible formation which sticks up into the air.

 The other formation on top of Helm Cragg is known as the Lion and Lamb, and you can strike the crag off your list of Wainwright walks on your return to the ground, too!